 Best time to visit Peru

-Choosing the best time to visit in Peru is not just about the weather.
+Choosing the best time to volunteer in Peru is not just about the weather.
 Did you know that Peru is so big and geographically diverse that it is home to no less than 28 of the world’s 32 official climate zones?
 Depending on where you want to go in Peru, it pays to know a bit about the weather for your visit.

 Even when it’s cold or wet there are very good reasons to come to Peru at any time of year.
 From spectacular religious parades and lively street parties to some of Mother Nature’s very own magnificent shows.
 Is it best to come in the dry season or the rainy season?